tsjabie-o/shell/README.md

-# shell
+# Custom Shell Implementation

+This project involves the development of a custom shell as part of a course assignment.
+The custom shell is designed to support sequences, pipes, redirects, environment variables, PATH handling, and other essential features.

+## Assignment Overview

+The primary goal of this project is to implement a custom shell following the specifications outlined in the assignment document.
+For detailed information and requirements, please refer to [README.rst](README.rst).

+## Features

-A custom shell implementation
+- Implementation of a custom shell

-Course assignment.

-Implementing a custom shell, with support for sequences, pipes, redirects, environment variables, PATH handling, etc.
+- Support for sequences, pipes, redirects, environment variables, PATH handling, etc.

-See README.rst for the assignment specifications.